-Many small particles of dirt or dust can easily get lodged into an iPhone charging port, blocking the connectors within from your charger.
+Many small particles of dirt, dust, or water can easily get lodged into an iPhone charging port, blocking the connectors within your charger.
 Shine a light into your charging port to see if it’s dirty.

 Find something?
 We recommend using a clean brush that’s thin and won’t conduct electricity (a toothbrush works great!) to lightly brush out any sediment obstructing your charger.

 Put Your iPhone In DFU Mode And Restore